 Associate’s Degree in Nutrition

 A good education in nutrition and dietetics starts with getting an associate degree.
-This type of degree can prepare you for many entry-level jobs, as well as careers, in the growing field of nutrition and dietetics.
-According to the Bureau of Labor Statistics (BLS) of the U.S. Department of Labor, jobs for dietitians and nutritionists are expected to grow by 8 percent (a rate much faster than the average for all other occupations) between 2019 and 2029.
-As scientists and laypeople are discovering, food and nutrition plays a huge role in preventing and treating diseases.
-More dietitians and nutritionists, as well as dietary assistants and technicians, will be needed to provide care for patients with medical conditions, as well as to advise and counsel people who want to improve their overall health.
+This type of degree can prepare you for many entry-level jobs in the field of nutrition and dietetics.
+According to the Bureau of Labor Statistics (BLS), jobs for dietitians and nutritionists are expected to grow by 11 percent (a rate much faster than the average for all other occupations) between 2020 and 2030.* A rising senior population with specific nutritional needs and an overall increase in the number of people who appreciate the connection between a healthy diet and overall health and well-being will create a growing demand for nutritionists and dietitians in the coming years.

 You can begin to work in this field with an associate degree.
 Read on to discover how getting an associate degree in nutrition can benefit you.

 Why Should You Earn an Associate Degree in Nutrition?